sourcepole/ansible-playbook-patroni-debian/README.md

 start that cluster automatically.
 Instead `patroni` will take care to start and manage that cluster.

-For production use it should be hardened (e.g. using Ansible Vault and encrypted communication between the DCS server and the Patroni clients).
+For production use it should be hardened to use Ansible Vault for secrets.

 The default topology consists of one node (`master`) acting as the DCS (Distributed Consensus Store) server, and three PostgreSQL/Patroni nodes